2024 Best Mechanical Engineering Schools in Alabama

 If you pursue a degree in mechanical engineering, you won't be alone.
 The field of study is the #21 most popular program in the country.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 College Factual reviewed 7 schools in Alabama to determine which ones were the best for degree seekers in the field of mechanical engineering.
-Combined, these schools handed out 1,019 degrees in mechanical engineering to qualified students.
+When you put them all together, these colleges and universities awarded 937 degrees in mechanical engineering during the 2021-2022 academic year.

 The me program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Mechanical Engineering rankings.
 We derive our Best Overall Mechanical Engineering School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.